lucee/lucee-docs/docs/03.reference/01.functions/collectionmap/function.md

 ---

-Calls the given closure with every element in the given collection. the function returns a array or struct (depending on the input) that contains all values returned by the closure.
+Calls the given closure with every element in the given collection. the function returns an array or struct (depending on the input) that contains all values returned by the closure.